june07/nodebb-plugin-cloudstorage/README.md

-# Cloud storage plugin for NodeBB (Cloudinary)
+# Cloud storage plugin for NodeBB (Cloudinary) (Cloudinary)
 -----------
-Adds [Cloudinary](https://cloudinary.com) support for image storage/hosting.
+Adds [Cloudinary](https://cloudinary.com)support for image storage/hosting.

+Goal for this project was first to add support for Cloudinary with other similar providers being added later (ie Imgur, ...).

-Goal for this project was first to add support for Cloudinary with other similar providers being added later (ie Imgur, ...)and [ImageKit](https://imagekit.io) support for image storage/hosting.
+Goal for this project was first to add support for Cloudinary with other similar providers being added later (ie Imgur, ...)and [ support for image storage/hosting.

+Goal for this project was first to add support for Cloudinary with other similar providers being added later (ie Imgur, ...).

 ## Installation
 1. Can be installed via the NodeBB plugins page.